Accounting Marketing: The Essential Guide for CPA Firms

 7. Website Design and Development

-Your website is arguably the single most important piece of your marketing strategy.
+Your website is the central hub for your marketing strategy.
 Over 80% of your prospects will visit it to learn about your firm.
-And the quality of your website is also a top reason that prospective buyers rule out a firm, often before they even reach out to the firm.
-And in a content marketing-driven marketing program — the kind favored by most high-growth firms — it is the source of high-quality leads and the engine that powers a sophisticated lead nurturing system that takes prospects from initial contact to eventual sale.
+And the quality of your website is also a top reason that prospective buyers rule out a firm, often before they even reach out.
+In a content marketing-driven marketing program — the kind favored by most high-growth firms — it is the source of high-quality leads and the engine that powers a sophisticated lead nurturing system that takes prospects from initial contact to eventual sale.

 8. Video Production